 BATESVILLE — Accordion, guitar, keyboard, violin and harmonica players of all experience levels are invited to come listen or play from 7-9 p.m.
-Monday, and also on Nov.
-4 and 18, and Dec.
+Monday and Nov.
+18, and Dec.
 2, at First Community Bank.

 Friends of the Library Book Shop

 HEBER SPRINGS — The Friends of The Library Book Shop, 2255 Arkansas 25B N., is open from 10 a.m. to 2 p.m.
 Wednesdays and Saturdays.
 The shop offers a large variety of books at bargain prices.
 Proceeds will benefit all the libraries in Cleburne County, including the new library in Quitman.